-As part of this statutory authority, the Merit Board has promulgated rules that delegate to the Executive Director the authority and responsibility for conducting "ongoing audit programs of all Civil Service operations at all places of employment for the purpose of assuring compliance with the [Act (110 ILCS 70/36b et seq.)] and [Part 250 of the Illinois Administrative Code (Code) (80 Ill.
+As part of this statutory authority, the Merit Board has promulgated rules that delegate to the Executive Director the authority and responsibility for conducting "ongoing audit programs of all Civil Service operations at all places of employment for the purpose of assuring compliance with the [Act (110 ILCS 70/36b et seq.)] and [Part 250 of the Illinois Administrative Code (Code) (80 III.
 Adm.
-Code 250)] and for improving the programs of personnel administration of its constituent employers" (80 Ill.
+Code 250)] and for improving the programs of personnel administration of its constituent employers" (80 III.
 Adm.
 Code §250.140(c)).

 The purpose and intent of the Governance, Risk, and Compliance (GRC) Audit program is to assist Employers in complying with these governing regulations.

-This communication serves to formally outline these regulatory requirements and to further demonstrate our commitment to transparency with respect to the FY2017 Governance, Risk, and Compliance Audit for Western Illinois University.
-Prior to the on-site visit, your office was provided with the Audit Charter, approved by the Merit Board on August 17, 2016, as well as a detailed audit scope statement and associated risk assessment evaluation for each area or program being evaluated.
+This communication serves to formally outline these regulatory requirements and to further demonstrate our commitment to transparency with respect to the FY2017 Governance, Risk, and Compliance Audit for the University of Illinois at Springfield.
+Prior to our follow-up visit on March 2, 2017, your office was provided with the GRC Audit Charter, approved by the Merit Board on August 17, 2016.